Symplectomorphism group relations and degenerations of Landau-Ginzburg models: Introduction

 In the case of curves, the generators of the mapping class group can be taken to be Dehn twists and braids.
 One expects a more complicated set of generators to occur in higher dimensions.
-Indeed, the generators we obtain fall into two different classes, hypersurface degeneration monodromy and stratified Morse function monodromy.
-The former refers to monodromy around the compactifying divisor $\partial \secon{A}$ and has been studied near the points associated to maximal triangulations by Abouzaid \cite{abouzaid}.
-The geometric description of these symplectomorphisms is obtained by first breaking the hypersurface up into its degenerated components where the symplectomorphism is a unitary map, and then convolving along the degenerating vanishing cycle to obtain a global map.
-For curves, these occur as a combination of a Dehn twist and a finite order map.
+Indeed, the generators we obtain fall into two different classes: hypersurface degeneration monodromy and stratified Morse function monodromy.
+The former refers to monodromy around the points in $\partial \secon{A}$.
+Combinatorially, this means monodromy obtained from degenerations of hypersurfaces which correspond to subdivisions of $Q$.
+This monodromy was studied in the case of a maximal triangulation by Abouzaid \cite{abouzaid} in terms of tropical geometry.
+The geometric description of these symplectomorphisms is obtained by first breaking the hypersurface up into its degenerated components and then convolving along the degenerating vanishing cycle to obtain a global map.
+For curves, this amounts to a combination of a Dehn twist and a finite order map.
+The other generators corresponding to stratified Morse function monodromy arise from monodromy around the discriminant locus in $\secon{A}$.
+The local model for monodromy here is a generalization of the usual monodromy around a Morse singularity to that around a stratified Morse singularity as defined in Goresky and Macpherson's work \cite{goresky}.
+Its description is that of a generalized braid about a Lagrangian submanifold which is a join of a sphere and simplex.
+This gives twists about Lagrangian discs and balls, as well as other interesting joins, and thus are generalizations of Seidel's symplectic Dehn twists about Lagrangian spheres \cite{seideldehn}.
+We emphasize that these generalized spherical twists come from vanishing loci which are not topological spheres, but which actually appear to be quite natural from the contributing toric geometry.